+ELECTRONICS LABORATORY

+PART 3

+Assoc.
+Prof. Serhan Yarkan

-İSTANBUL COMMERCE UNIVERSITY
+ISTANBUL COMMERCE UNIVERSITY

 Contents

 ZENER DIODES 2

-6.1 INTRODUCTION
+3.1 INTRODUCTION 2

-6.2 OPERATION OF ZENER DIODE
+3.2 OPERATION OF ZENER DIODE 2

-6.3 REGULATION CIRCUIT MADE OF ZENER DIODE
+3.3 REGULATION CIRCUIT MADE OF ZENER DIODE 4

-6.4 RECTIFIER WITH PARALLEL REGULATOR .
-7
+3.4 RECTIFIER WITH PARALLEL REGULATOR 7

-6.5 RECTIFIER WITH SERIAL REGULATOR
+3.5 RECTIFIER WITH SERIAL REGULATOR 8

-6.6 RECTIFIER WITH IDEAL SERIAL REGULATOR C
+3.6 RECTIFIER WITH IDEAL SERIAL REGULATOR 9

-ZENER DIODES
+ZENER DIODES 3.1 INTRODUCTION

-6.1 INTRODUCTION

-Zener diode is a P-N silisium semi-conductor component.
+Zener diode is a P-N selenium semi-conductor component.
 It behaves like normal diode in forward bias.
-It allows current to pass when inverse bias voltage reaches I_Z value.
-It can make voltage regulation by stabilizing E_Z voltage.
+It allows current to pass when inverse bias voltage reaches $I_Z$ value.
+It can make voltage regulation by stabilizing $E_Z$ voltage.

-Symbol of zener is shown in Figure 6.
+Symbol of Zener is shown in Figure 3.
 1A.
-In Figure 6.
-1B, its operating equivalent circuit at zener region (inverse bias) is shown.
-Inverse voltage between cathode-anode should be more than E_Z voltage (seen in figure) in order to enable a current flow between from cathode to anode.

-6.2 OPERATION OF ZENER DIODE

-They work at inverse bias.
+In Figure 3.
+1B, its operating equivalent circuit at Zener region (inverse bias) is shown.
+Inverse voltage between cathode-anode should be more than $E_Z$ voltage (seen in figure) in order to enable a current flow between from cathode to anode.
+3.2 OPERATION OF ZENER DIODE They work at inverse bias.
 Operation voltage of Zener diodes is over the breakdown voltage of normal diodes.
-A conventional solid-state diode will not let significant current flow if it is reverse-biased below its reverse breakdown voltage.
-Zener permits current to flow in the reverse direction if the voltage is larger than the breakdown voltage known as zener voltage ($\mathbf{E}{\mathbf{Z}}$).
-Value of current depends on the power of zener.
-Zener diodes continue to work unless the zener current exceeds maximum value.

-Current increases instantaneously when the zener diode starts conduction on inverse bias.
-This increase should not exceed zener maximum current value (I{ZM}).
-Because of that "all zener diodes are used with a serial resistor"
+A conventional solid-state diode will not let significant current flow if it is reverse biased below its reverse breakdown voltage.
+Zener permits current to flow in the reverse direction if the voltage is larger than the breakdown voltage known as Zener voltage ( $E_z$ ).
+Value of current depends on the power of Zener.
+Zener diodes continue to work unless the Zener current exceeds maximum value.
+Current increases instantaneously when the Zener diode starts conduction on inverse bias.
+This increase should not exceed Zener maximum current value (IZM).
+Because of that "all Zener diodes are used with a serial resistor"

-In the circuit above, If E voltage is increased slowly starting from zero (0); the zener voltage will also increase.
-Resistor voltage is zero because supply voltage has not reached the level of zener breakdown voltage.
+Figure 3.
+2 In the circuit above, If E voltage is increased slowly starting from zero (0); the Zener voltage will also increase.
+Resistor voltage is zero because supply voltage has not reached the level of Zener breakdown voltage.
 Circuit current is zero.

-When the supply voltage reaches zener breakdown voltage, current begins to flow.

-Because $\mathbf{E} = E_Z + E_R$, E_R increase with the increase of E. It is important that the E_Z voltage is constant.
-Even if E voltage is increased, E_Z will approximately constant.
+When the supply voltage reaches Zener breakdown voltage, current begins to flow.
+Because $\mathbf{E}=\mathbf{E}{\mathbf{Z}}+\mathbf{E}{\mathbf{R}}$ , $E{R}$ increases with the increasing of E. It is important that the $E{Z}$ voltage is constant.
+Even if E voltage is increased, $E{Z}$ will approximately be constant.
 Resistor limits the current in this circuit.
-The current determined by resistor ($\frac{E_R}{R}$) should not exceed the maximum current value of zener (\mathbf{I}{ZM}).
-Maximum current value (\mathbf{I}{ZM}) is calculated by the following formula:

-$$I{ZM} = \frac{P_Z}{E_Z}$$

-Various zener diode characteristics are shown in Figure 6.
-3 In forward bias zener diodes behave like normal diodes.
-In inverse bias region, four characteristics drawn represent four different zener diodes.
-E_Z and I_Z are inverse bias values they're indicated by positive numbers.
-Zeners have voltage values between 2.4V and 200V and power values between 0.25W and 50W.
+The current determined by resistor $(\frac{E_R}{R})$ should not exceed the maximum current value of Zener (IZM).
+Maximum current value $(I{ZM})$ is calculated by the following formula: $$I{ZM} = \frac{P_Z}{E_Z}$$ Various Zener diode characteristics are shown in Figure 3.
+3. In forward bias Zener diodes behave like normal diodes.
+In inverse bias region, four characteristics drawn represent four different Zener diodes. $E_Z$ and $I_Z$ are inverse bias values they are indicated by positive numbers.
+Zener diodes have voltage values between 2.4V and 200V and power values between 0.25W and 50W.

+Figure 3.
+3

 6.3 REGULATION CIRCUIT MADE OF ZENER DIODE

-Current flow starts after a specific voltage is reached on the terminals of zener diode.
-Serial connection of zener in circuit is used to determine the reference point of control circuits.
+Current flow starts after a specific voltage is reached to the terminals of Zener diode.
+Serial connection of Zener in circuit is used to determine the reference point of control circuits.